 Let us consider a situation where the need is a unique situation (e.g. a Vendor Portal or some other application area which is not very generic) where the standard product or SaaS product has to be configured a lot before it meets the needs.
 The costs therefore will be:

 If Product : License, AMC, Implementation, Customization, Infrastructure

 If Custom : Onsite Development, Offsite Development, Implementation, maintenance costs plus delay time to build the application

 Offshore development reduced the development and maintenance costs to some extent if custom.

-What Low Code does it the following for each case is the following
+What Low Code does for each case is the following:

 No license/ subscription for the Application